-Tasty fruits called sugar-apples or sweetsops grow on this small, well-branched tree or shrub that tolerates a tropical lowland climate better than its relatives Annona reticulata and Annona cherimola, whose fruits often share the same name.
-But this one is the best and most widely cultivated of these species as it is rather similar to soursop (Annona muricata).
+Exceptionally tasty fruits called sugar-apples or sweetsops grow on this small, well-branched tree or shrub that tolerates a tropical lowland climate better than its relatives Annona reticulata and Annona cherimola, whose fruits often share the same name.
+But this one is the most widely cultivated of these species.
+It is rather similar to soursop (Annona muricata).

 Packet Content:10 (Approx)